alexoreiro/holberton-system_engineering-devops/0x07-networking_basics/README.md

-## README FILE

-## Project 0x07.
+# Project 0x07.
 System & DevOps - Networking Basics.

+## Learning objectives:

+## OSI Model

+What it is

+How many layers it has

+How it is organized

+What is a LAN

+Typical usage

+Typical geographical size

+## What is a WAN

+Typical usage

+Typical geographical size

+What is the Internet

+What is an IP address

+What are the 2 types of IP address

+What is localhost

+What is a subnet

+Why IPv6 was created

+## TCP/UDP

+What are the 2 mainly used data transfer protocols for IP (transfer level on the OSI schema)

+What is the main difference between TCP and UDP

+What is a port

+Memorize SSH, HTTP and HTTPS port numbers

+What tool/protocol is often used to check if a device is connected to a network

-Pre-requirements
+## Pre-requirements

 Allowed editors: vi, vim, emacs

-All your files will be compiled on Ubuntu 14.04 LTS using gcc 4.8.4
+All your Bash script files will be interpreted on Ubuntu 14.04 LTS

 All your files should end with a new line

-A README.md file at the root of the holbertonschool-low_level_programming repo, containing a description of the repository

-A README.md file, at the root of the folder of this project, containing a description of the project
+A README.md file, at the root of the folder of the project, is mandatory

-There should be no errors and no warnings during compilation

-You are not allowed to use system

-Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+All your Bash script files must be executable

+Your Bash script must pass shellcheck without any error

+The first line of all your Bash scripts should be exactly #!/usr/bin/env bash

+The second line of all your Bash scripts should be a comment explaining what is the script doing

 ## Versioned